PrincessePython/MacGyver/README.md

 MacGyver is controlled with arrow keys on the keyboard.
 Player can move MacGyver up/down and left/right 1 case (tile) at once.

-Maze is in `laby.txe` file Walls, hallways, starting position, guard and exit, could be modified as long as the size of maze is respected: 15 x 15 tiles.
+Maze is in `laby.txt` file Walls, hallways, starting position, guard and exit, could be modified as long as the size of maze is respected: 15 x 15 tiles.

 - "w" = walls
 - " " = hallways